Reading TherapyNotes™ COVID-19 Response and Telehealth OptionsFind More Posts

 Now more than ever, we're witness to just how critical telehealth is for transforming and promoting better access to health care.
 Telehealth allows you, as a provider, to meet clients remotely, eliminating the need for direct, in-person contact while maintaining face-to-face communication.
 Even beyond the active COVID-19 outbreak, holding remote sessions is beneficial for meeting with regular clients who are away for travel and clients who are confined to their home due to weather, health limitations, etc. For clients, telehealth offers the opportunity to receive treatment in the place most comfortable to them and the added convenience of limiting travel and scheduling conflicts.

-At TherapyNotes™, we've been actively working on a fully-integrated telehealth solution for several months, and we expect to open our beta program for this feature early this summer.
+At TherapyNotes™, we've been actively working on a fully-integrated telehealth solution since last year, and sign up is now open for our beta program.
 In the meantime, we recommend these great, HIPAA-compliant telehealth services:

 VSee is a video communications platform with a virtual waiting room, a mobile app for patients, and more.
 Their Basic plan ($49/month) includes unlimited calls and group call capabilities.